nlhkabu/people-slides/src/slides/2016-04-12-volzord-tech/slides.md

 # Recherche
 ## Objectifs

-- être consistant
+- Être consistant

-- maintenable
+- Maintenable

-- automate all the things
+- Automate all the things

 ---